OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/16 September 2017.md

 - **Mirrors** can be used for communication if a tuned receiver exists
 - Mirrors can be **charged** for such purposes, referencing Don Juan from Castaneda
-- **Water** can also be used similarly as a medium for communication

 ---